sagrawalx/teaching/wi24_math106/sage.md

 Sage is a thin wrapper on Python that makes it convenient to do a lot of mathematical computations.
 You can use Sage in a [SageCell](https://sagecell.sagemath.org/) in browser, or you can install it on your machine.

 Computations in algebraic geometry can get tedious to do by hand.
-If you find yourself feeling tired of tedious calculations, here's some information about how to get Sage to do some of these calculations.
+If you find yourself feeling tired of calculations, here's some information about how to get Sage to do some of these calculations.
+If you figure out how to do something that's not listed on this page, please share and I'll add it here for everyone's reference!

 ## Fields